zyonet/coding-notes/README.rst

 ``git add -A && git commit -m 'updates'`` has been used to update ``master`` branch, ``gh-pages`` branch will be updated automatically.

+Attention, ``git pull`` will not update git hooks.
+Hence every time after cloning a new copy, hooks need to be set up manually.

 .. note:: You can also host your docs in *readthedocs*.

             1. Advantage: auto update docs site by git hook without your configuration.